 Advice and Guides

 In several guides, we have compiled information on different areas of the dance profession that offer helpful support to dance practitioners in their everyday work.
-The guides complement each other but do not claim to be exhaustive.
-Some of the guides have been developed in collaboration with partner organisations, to whom we would like to express our gratitude.
-If these guides do not provide sufficient information on individual questions, further information can also be obtained directly from the office.
 Please let us know if you find incorrect or outdated information in any of the documents so that we can correct it in the next revision.
 Thank you!

 In addition to the extensive information available on our website, we also advise individuals on request on all questions that arise in the professional field of dance.
 These can be legal questions, those concerning preliminary and professional training, the professional career as a whole, founding and running a dance company, social security, etc.